Can First BanCorp. (FBP) Remain Competitive?

 First BanCorp.
-(NYSE:FBP) went up by 1.60% from its latest closing price compared to the recent 1-year high of $12.37.
-The company’s stock price has collected 1.60% of gains in the last five trading sessions.
+(NYSE:FBP) went down by -5.73% from its latest closing price compared to the recent 1-year high of $12.59.
+The company’s stock price has collected -4.32% of loss in the last five trading sessions.
 Press Release reported on 03/04/21 that First Bancorp.
 Announces Payment of Dividends on Preferred Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.